 - Years of farming experience, that is, beginning farmers and ranchers.

 - Membership in demographic groups whose members may have been subjected to gender, racial, or ethnic prejudices.
 These individuals are jointly referred to as socially disadvantaged farmers.

-- Farm families with low financial resources, so-called limited
+- Farm families with low financial resources, referred to as limited-resource farmers.

 ERS research on this topic includes the following: